broadinstitute/golang-project-template/README.md

 The basic structure provided in this repo is intended to serve as a starting point when starting a new go project and to avoid boilerplate.

+## Usage

+Click the `use this template` button in the top right to create a new repo with the desired owner and name using the files and folder structure defined here.
+Make sure to check the `include all branches` option in order to include the `gh-pages` branch so that code coverage html reports work properly.

+Most of the CI/CD worflows included here are intended to be generic.
+The one caveat is [this line in the dockerfile](https://github.com/broadinstitute/golang-project-template/blob/142d0dc810fa4f3afa68e0a5d37aac03f0c3796f/Dockerfile#L13) which will need to be updated to match the actual name of any executable(s).

 ## Additional Steps

 1. To ensure the code coverage functionality is working, make sure github pages is enabled in the project repo.

-2. To take advantage of the cloudbuild image build process, a [cloud build trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) must be created to monitor the project repository.
+2. To take advantage of the cloudbuild image build process, a [cloud build trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) must be created to monitor the project repository and the cloud build github app must be enabled.